 for the 2016 Boston Guitar Fest and private students, and won numerous awards including

-during which Christopher made Seville, Spain his home.
-He enrolled at the Conservatorio
+made Seville, Spain his home.
+During his time abroad he enrolled at the Conservatorio

-Superior de Musica Manuel Castillo, continued his studies under the tutelage of Spanish
+Superior de Musica Manuel Castillo, studied under the tutelage of Spanish guitarist,

 Francisco Bernier, and performed throughout Spain, France and Italy.